cozcinar/ozcinar/content/home/organizor.md

 * [Guest Editor](http://si.eurasip.org/issues/93/applications-of-visual-analysis-of-human/) Special Issue on Applications of Visual Analysis of Human Behaviour in EURASIP Journal on Image and Video Processing.

+* [Challenge and Workshop](http://www.fg2017.org/) Challenge on Dominant and Complementary Emotion Recognition Using Micro Emotion Features and Head-Pose Estimation, FG 2017.